balaji1974/nosql/neo4j/README.md

 Select the community version and download it
 Extract and move to your softwares folder
-Go to this folder and run the command -> bin/neo4j start Once started the server can be viewed from http://localhost:7474 Login first time with userid/pwd -> neo4j/neo4j (change it after login)
+Go to this folder and run the command -> bin/neo4j start To restart the server -> bin/neo4j restart
+Once started the server can be viewed from http://localhost:7474 Login first time with userid/pwd -> neo4j/neo4j (change it after login)

-I can also connect to the running server using command -> bin/cypher-shell
+I can also connect to the running server using command -> bin/cypher-shell To exit the shell use the command -> :exit

 ```